kevL/yata/ReadMe.txt

         be invalid in which case the first selected cell shall be set as the anchorcell.

+Ctrl+Space - focuses the table, clears all selects, and either selects the first
+             row or if a row is already selected the table scrolls to ensure the row is visible.

 Escape - deselects any selected cells/rows/cols if not currently editing a cell
        - if editing a cell it escapes the edit without changing the field
        - if the tabcontrol is focused it switches focus to the table